Plantation complexes in the Southern United States: Agricultural structures

 Barns not involved in animal husbandry were most commonly the crib barn (corn cribs or other types of granaries), storage barns, or processing barns.
 Crib barns were typically built of unchinked logs, although they were sometimes covered with vertical wood siding.
 Storage barns often housed unprocessed crops or those awaiting consumption or transport to market.
 Processing barns were specialized structures that were necessary for helping to actually process the crop.

-Tobacco plantations were most common in certain parts of Georgia, Kentucky, Missouri, North Carolina, Tennessee, South Carolina, and Virginia.
+Tobacco plantations were common in certain parts of Georgia, Kentucky, Missouri, North Carolina, Tennessee, South Carolina, and Virginia.
 The first agricultural plantations in Virginia were founded on the growing of tobacco.
 Tobacco production on plantations was very labor-intensive.
 It required the entire year to gather seeds, start them growing in cold frames, and then transplant the plants to the fields once the soil had warmed.
 Then the enslaved people had to weed the fields all summer and remove the flowers from the tobacco plants in order to force more energy into the leaves.
 Harvesting was done by plucking individual leaves over several weeks as they ripened, or cutting entire tobacco plants and hanging them in vented tobacco barns to dry, called curing.